Disorder in AdS$_3$/CFT$_2$: Disorder in SL(2,R) Chern--Simons gravity

 In our work, we take the same random phases for $\mu$ and $\bar{\mu}$, i.e., we do not introduce random phases $\gamma_n$ and $\bar{\gamma}_n$, where we could allow for different intervals, say $[0,2\pi)$ for $\gamma_n$ and $[\alpha,2\pi+\alpha)$ for $\bar{\gamma}_n$.
 In that way, relative phases between $\epsilon$ and $\bar{\epsilon}$ can be included.
 However, at the level of our current analysis, this does not yield an immediate advantage.
 For more details on the effect of relative phases, we refer the reader to appendix \ref{app:RelPhases}.

 A particular feature related to our choice above is that flipping signs of both $\epsilon$ and $\bar{\epsilon}$ can be absorbed in $\gamma_n$, which is not possible if only one of the signs is changed.
-We expect this behaviour to reflect in the disorder averaged quantities we obtain in section \ref{sec:AvGeom} and later on.
+We expect this behaviour to reflect in the disorder-averaged quantities we obtain in section \ref{sec:AvGeom} and later on.

 An important characterisation of disorder in any system is given by the Harris criterion \cite{Harris_1974}.
 The criterion uses the mass dimension of the source $[\epsilon]$ to quantify whether a source of disorder is relevant ($[\epsilon]>0$), marginal ($[\epsilon]=0$) or irrelevant ($[\epsilon]<0$).
 For a holographic scenario, the criterion can be obtained by considering the source term in the action of the dual field theory and using that the action is dimensionless in natural units.
 In our case, we consider the coupling term between the disordered source $\mu$ and its conserved current $\Cal{L}$,